xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 | `'Null'` | Input comes from the operating-system's null device, which effectively means no input is provided. |
 | `('Token' n)` | `⎕SHELL` will periodically see if any tokens are available on the token number `n`, such as those produced by `X ⎕TPUT n`.
 When one becomes available, the token data `X` is parsed as one of the `('Array' ...)` sources, and appended to a buffer of data that the child process then sees on the specified stream.
 A token with no data, as constructed by a monadic [`⎕TPUT`](tput.md) call, closes the stream.
 This, combined with running `⎕SHELL` on its own APL thread, provides a mechanism for feeding a child process input input dynamically. |

-The default if not specified is `0 2⍴0`, but see [Default redirections](#default-redirections).
+The default if not specified is `0 2⍴0`, but see [Default Redirections](#default-redirections).

 ### WorkingDir
 Sets the working directory of the child process.
-The value must be a character vector which refers to a valid directory, such as `'/tmp/somedir'` on Linux, or `'C:\tmp\somedir'` on Windows.
+The value must be a character vector which refers to a valid directory, such as `'/tmp/somedir'` on Linux, or `'C:\tmp\somedir'` on Microsoft Windows.

 The default if not specified, is the current working directory of the interpreter.